What is an epilator And How does it work?

 Nobody wants nasty grease, sweat and bacteria, to make contact with their skin…

-Though wet and dry, models are easier to clean, and epilator can be cleaned in few steps:
+Though wet and dry, models are easier to clean, and epilator can be cleaned in a few steps:

 Unplug the epilator, before cleaning it.

 Step 1: Remove the Epilator top (head) from the main device

 The head-on the most epilators can be released by pressing the two buttons on the side.

 All epilators come with a cleaning brush to brush away loose hair.
 If you lost yours, you can use a toothbrush.
 First, remove any loose hair stuck inside.
 Then brush the epilator head.
 As you brush the head manually, turn the tweezer head, which causes the tweezer to open and close, making it easier to get out the hair.

 Step 3: Use compressed hair to stubborn hair

 You won’t be able to remove all hair with just included cleaning brush.
 One of the trickiest areas is removed hair is under the wheels.
 Take a can of compressed air to remove any hair wedged underneath the tweezer wheel.
 If you don’t have compressed air, you can try blowing on the epilator head using a hairdryer.

 Some epilators feature heads that detectable, which can be cleaned under running water.
 Rinse the epilator head underwater and rotate the epilator head to make sure all the hair is removed.

 Step 5: Sanitize the head with an alcohol-soaked cotton ball.